 |Hodna Bentali Gharsallah NUERNBERG|

 Hodna Bentali Gharsallah Nuernberg holds an MFA in Literary Translation and an MA in Francophone World Studies, both from the University of Iowa.
 She has taught languages, literature and translation at universities in France, the U.S. and Morocco, where she served as a Fulbright English Teaching Fellow at the ENS-Rabat.
 Her translations from French and Arabic have appeared with Two Lines, Anomaly, Asymptote, QLRS, Poet Lore and elsewhere.
-Her co-translation of Madam St. Clair: Queen of Harlem is forthcoming with Diálogos Press.
+Her co-translation of Madam St. Clair: Queen of Harlem was published with Diálogos Press in 2019.

 Salma Takky is a Ph.D candidate at Sidi Mohammed Ben Abdellah University in Fez, where she researches the politics of gender and religion though documentary films.
 In 2017, Takky served as a visiting scholar at Granada's University Women and Gender Studies research institute.
 She has studied journalism at the Institut Spécialisé du

 Cinéma et de l’Audiovisuelin Rabat, Morocco and has worked for a